-To help create a cleaner, more professional school, and facilitate a revolving display of work, the following policies are followed by students, faculty, and staff in public spaces of all NewSchool facilities, including corridors, stairwells, classrooms, labs, conference/meeting rooms, auditoria, galleries, and restrooms.
+To help create a cleaner, more professional school, and to facilitate a revolving display of work, the following policies are followed by students, faculty, and staff in public spaces of all NewSchool facilities, including corridors, stairwells, classrooms, labs, conference/ meeting rooms, auditoria, galleries, and restrooms.
 Doors and windows of such spaces are included.
 Design studios, lounges, and private offices are exempt except as noted below, although no postings are permitted on doors and windows.
 This policy is not intended to infringe upon protected free speech rights in any way.

 Postings-defined as paper notices, posters, ads, and other forms of 2-D material-may occur only in designated areas, and in an aesthetically pleasing manner.
 Attachment with black electrical tape or blue painter's tape, for example, is inappropriate in an environment such as a design school.
-Time-sensitive postings must be removed after events occur.
-No postings are permitted on doors and windows.
 The visual appearance of any posting should be considered before placing it in public areas.
-Postings not adhering to these requirements may be removed and/or discarded without notice.
+Postings not adhering to these requirements may be removed and/ or discarded without notice.